Living Lab Project & Partner Highlights

 Most Living Lab projects start with an idea from University staff or are otherwise directly supported by a staff member when the project interacts with a department’s mission.
 Here is a list of some departments that have partnered on Living Lab projects, with some notes about the types of projects or topics they have supported:

-- Campus Planning Office - transportation, retail, and open space planning
+- Campus Planning Office (now the Planning & Sustainability Office)- transportation, retail, and open space planning

 - Transportation & Parking Services - transit and commuter programs and tracking; outreach and marketing; pedestrian-centered design